ISubkowskI/ae-poc-identity-mcpsrv/README.md

     end

     lblMCPClient -- "MCP over SSE (http://host:3033/mcp/v1/...)" <--> lblMCPServer
-    lblMCPServer -- "HTTP/REST (http://host:5023/api/v1/...)" <--> lblBackendService
+    lblMCPServer -- "HTTP/REST (http://host:5023/api/v2/...)" <--> lblBackendService
     lblK8s -- "HTTP GET (http://host:9007/health/...)" --> lblHealth
 ```

 ## Communicating with the Backend REST API
 Before running the application, you need to ensure the required API service is running.
-Please start the `ae-sample-identity-webapi` service from the `sample-identity-jwt` repository.
-Refer to the instructions within the `sample-identity-jwt` repository to build and run the service.
+Please start the `ae-poc-identity-webapi` service from the `ae-poc-identity-webapi` repository.
+Refer to the instructions within the `ae-poc-identity-webapi` repository to build and run the service.

 ## Testing the MCP Server